cvisionai/Tator-Native/README.md

 Introduction
 ============

-**FishDetector** is an application that facilitates annotation of videos and images of fish.
+**FishAnnotator** is an application that facilitates annotation of videos and images of fish.
 Eventually it will be expanded to automatically create annotations using computer vision algorithms.